-In this article we will cover the most common reasons behind this electric shift along with the biggest drawbacks and reasoning behind what’s keeping over 99% of lawn care providers running on gas today.
-Wrapping it up we’ll divulge our forecast for the all electric future.
+In this article, we will cover the most common reasons behind this electric shift along with the biggest drawbacks and reasoning behind what’s keeping over 99% of lawn care providers running on gas today.
+Wrapping it up we’ll divulge our forecast for the all-electric future.

 Why make the switch to electric equipment?

-Equipment maintenance cost reduction
+- Equipment maintenance cost reduction

-The average gas fueled commercial grade mower tends to last for upwards of 3,000 working hours yet this could be greatly extended with excellent care for higher end, well built machines.
-Alternatively, when not well maintained a lower end commercial mower might only last 1,000 working hours before needing a full engine replacement.
-Meanwhile, one of the current industry leaders in electric mowers and equipment, Mean Green Mowers, boosts that their commercial grade machines can last 6,000 to 9,000 hours.
-Total life of the mower is only one of the variables to consider when speaking in terms of equipment maintenance.
+The average gas-fueled commercial-grade mower tends to last for upwards of 3,000 working hours yet this could be greatly extended with excellent care for higher-end, well-built machines.
+Alternatively, when not well maintained a lower-end commercial mower might only last 1,000 working hours before needing a full engine replacement.
+Meanwhile, one of the current industry leaders in electric mowers and equipment, Mean Green Mowers, claims that their commercial-grade machines can last 6,000 to 9,000 hours.
+The total life of the mower is only one of the variables to consider when speaking in terms of equipment maintenance.

-Elimination of fuel costs
+- Elimination of fuel costs

 Although going green may eliminate the actual costs of fuel, it does not mean you aren’t paying for power.
-Those batteries still need a charging source so unless you will be installing solar on your truck, trailer or equipment garage here’s the price breakdown:
+Those batteries still need a charging source so unless you will be installing solar on your truck, trailer, or equipment garage here’s the price breakdown:

-Gas powered commercial mower to cut an acre: $3.00
+Gas-powered commercial mower to cut an acre: $3.00

-Electric, battery powered commercial mower to cut an acre: $.25
+Electric, battery-powered commercial mower to cut an acre: $.25

 *Prices based on average gas and energy costs for the U.S.